HemantSharmaDevloper/Login_with_Facebook_google_firebase/README.md

 ```

-Make sure you have # google-services #
+Make sure you have *google-services.json* file download from Firebase console.

 # Firebase Login Demo for Android